Lexteam/lex-game/SPECIFICATIONS.md

 GAME SPECIFICS (basically a vague todo and completion list):

 The game will have the ability to create "saves".
-These will, in essence be "runs" of the game.
+These will, in essence, be "runs" of the game.

 In terms of data, they will be stored as JSON code which can be read from to reveal all the details needed to create the "save" in game form.